We spend our days asking questions, but most of us never actually spend any time honing our questioning skills.

 8. IGNORING OR NOT UNDERSTANDING RESPONSES

-If you don’t understand the response, ask for clarification: don’t just nod!
-Repeat the answer back in your own words (‘So, you believe that…’ or ‘Let me check that I’m understanding this correctly…’) or ask another question to get more info:
+If you don’t understand the response, ask for clarification: don’t just nod.
+Repeat the answer back in your own words (‘So, you believe that…’ or ‘Let me check that I understand this correctly…’) or ask another question to get more information:

 ‘Would/Could you tell me a little more about…?’